TiagoMA90/connect/TESTING.md

 ## Lighthouse & WAVE
 This website, under Incognito mode, was scanned for Performance, Accessibility, Best Practices and SEO for both Desktop and Mobile devices under the Lighthouse function provided by Chrome DevTools, with favorable scores.

-Both devices exhibited scores above 90% for Performance, Accessibility and SEO, with the exception for Performance (This went to the extreme on mobile devices), due to image size and extension, when uploaded by Users.
+Both devices exhibited scores above 90% for Performance, Accessibility and SEO, with the exception for Performance (This went to the extreme on mobile devices), due to image size and extension for posts and profiles, when uploaded by Users.

 Refer to the links for the templates: